neel-ds/Breast-Cancer-Classification-using-CNN/README.md

 For software requirements, the system should be exposed to [anaconda environment](https://www.anaconda.com/products/distribution) and required libraries should be installed.

+# Citation

+Neel P., Vraj D., Breast Cancer Classification using fine-tuned Convolutional Neural Network. _International Conference on Science, Engineering and Technology Proceedings_, 2022, pp. 141-147.
+[ISBN: 978-81-959326-0-3](https://soe.rku.ac.in/conferences/icset2022-proceedings.php)

-Copyrights © 2022 by Neel Patel.
+Copyrights © 2023 by Neel Patel.
 All rights are reserved.